-The goal was to remove the water with the dissolved copper in it rather than having the copper precipitated out into the organics in a drying process.Request a Quote Solution:
+The customer was looking for a bag filter for sludge dewatering that would lower the concentrations in the organic particles and make it easier to remove copper from the water itself.
+The goal was to remove the water with the dissolved copper in it rather than having the copper precipitated out into the organics in a drying process.

-The dewatering bag product is a filtering device typically designed to remove silt, sediment, and other small materials from water.
-These bags are typically made from a nonwoven 8 or 10 ounce material, although they have also been made from 6 ounce depending on the requirements.
+Sludge Dewatering BagsThe Dewatering Bags and Silt Filtration Products are filtering devices typically designed to remove silt, sediment, and other small materials from water.
+These bags are typically made from a nonwoven 8 or 10 ounce geotextile, although they have also been made from 6 ounce, depending on the requirements.

 The nonwoven geotextile fabric uses a needle-punched filtering design.
 The holes are small enough to prevent particles from leaving the bag, while remaining large enough for water (and occasionally water and copper) to leave the bag.
 Standard sludge dewatering bag sizes range from 6' x 6' to 15' x 25'.

 Bag Filter for Sludge Dewatering ConsiderationsThere are a number of factors to consider when choosing sludge removal equipment.
 Sludge dewatering bags are used for similar applications, but sometimes one is a better option over the other.
 Dewatering considerations include: